taig/communicator/README.md

 ### Prerequisites

-As already shown in the [Getting Started][#getting-started] section, you'll need to import the *Communicator* API via:
+As already shown in the [Getting Started](#getting-started) section, you'll need to import the *Communicator* API via:

 ````scala
 import io.taig.communicator._